FinbertMDS/devdocs/mkdocs/docs/jenkins.md

 # Overview

 This is our developer docs about Jenkins.
-Our docs inclues:
+Our docs includes:

 - [Install](jenkins/install.md)
 - [Documents](jenkins/documents.md)